We recently analyzed 409A valuation data for 147 companies to answer the question:

 - People start buying and selling the company’s shares (not including the shares you originally issue from your company)

-There are really 3 options for getting a 409A valuation done.
+There are two common options for getting a 409A valuation done.

 - Do the valuation yourself

 - Have a firm perform the valuation

 Option 1: Do the valuation yourself